 Since BND follows along as it tracks the index.
 Therefore, the fund is somewhat concentrated in bonds issued by the U.S. government.

 For now, it’s not a big risk or concern.
-The U.S government is very credit-worthy.
+First of all, the U.S government is very credit-worthy.
 Secondly, for now, treasury debt is suitable for a defensive approach to investing.

 But you never know what might happen?
 Especially as the U.S. piles up more and more debt every day of the year.